jzonthemtn/tlf-opensourcesummit-2023-apache-opennlp-opensearch-knn/README.md

 }
 ```

 We see the first document is a match 1, followed by documents 2 and 3.
-This makes sense given the similarity of those first two sentences and the difference in the third sentence.
+This visibly makes sense given the similarity of those first two sentences and the difference in the third sentence.